Pixep/qt-quick-responsive-helper/README.md

 }
 ```

+### Scaling to fit screen

+You can now use the `rootItem` property to define the root element that will be scaled in order to fit the content on the screen.
+This makes it possible to test high resolutions on a regular monitor.

+See the [minimal-example](examples/minimal-example/main.qml) for a working example.

 ## Example

 The example below show presets, how to add custom actions (buttons) and even arbitrary content to the bar.